yuvaraj55555/is-5600-week-07/README.md

 ## Instructions

 1. Take a moment to review your file structure.
 The state of the code base should be close or mirror to where you left off in your last project.

+2. Let's begin by reviewing that our React application's `config.js` file is correctly configured to point to the Node API server.
+The `BASE_URL` should be set to the URL of the Node API server.
+This is the URL that we will use to fetch data from the server.
+The URL should found in your Ports tab in the GitHub codespace.

 2. Let's begin by connecting our React application to the Node API server, so we can render the product data.
 If you examine the `App.js` file, you'll see we are importing the `productData` from disk.
 This is a JSON file that contains an array of products.
 We could replace this with a `fetch` call to the Node API server at this component level, but then we would need to pass the data down to the `CardList` component.
 Instead, we are going to move the `fetch` call to the `CardList` component.
 3. Let's refactor the `CardList` so that we are handing the fetching of product data in the `CardList` component - we are going to update the `SingleView` component later so that we do not need to pass an entire array of products to the component.
 We will use the `useEffect` hook to fetch data from the server and replace the file import in the `App.js`.
 The `useEffect` hook is similar to a life cycle function, and will be ran when the component boots.
 This will allow us to fetch the data when the app starts up.